percona/everest-doc/docs/install/uninstallEverest.md

 ## How to remove CRDs

-During the installation of Everest, the following operators will be installed:
+During the installation of Everest, the following operators are installed:

 - Everest
 - VictoriaMetrics